Chikwe Ihekweazu: Career

 In October 2001, Ihekweazu worked as a Medical Epidemiologist in the Robert Koch Institute (RKI), Berlin, a German Federal Government Agency and Research Institute responsible for disease control and prevention.
 During his time at RKI he was responsible for investigating outbreaks involving hospital-associated infections, and the analysis of surveillance data.

 In February 2003, Ihekweazu became a Public Health Analyst at Haringey Primary Care trust, National Health Service, England.
 Chikwe managed routinely collected health intelligence data and the provision of health intelligence and analysis for a period of one year from February 2003 – January 2004.
-Upon leaving the National Health Service, he became a Research Fellow of the European Programme for Intervention Epidemiology (EPIET) in January 2004.
-There he was competitively selected to join the European Union-funded European Programme for Intervention Epidemiology Training (EPIET) which provided him with service-based specialist training and practical experience in intervention epidemiology.
+Upon leaving the National Health Service in January 2004, he was competitively selected to join the European Union-funded European Programme for Intervention Epidemiology Training (EPIET) which provided him with service-based specialist training and practical experience in intervention epidemiology.
 He applied his skills and experience in field epidemiology across a wide range of public health challenges, mostly during outbreaks of infectious diseases.

-Following the completion of his fellowship program, Ihekweazu became Specialist Registrar in Public Health Medicine at the Health Protection Agency, England, where he spent two years.
+Following the completion of his fellowship program, Ihekweazu became Specialist Registrar in Public Health Medicine at the Health Protection Agency, England.
 During his specialist-training programme in Public Health, he led several service-based projects in Public Health organisations in England and gained knowledge and experience in the control of infectious diseases, chemical, radiological and nuclear threats as well as in health project management and leadership.